Red Cross House

-The Red Cross House is a heritage-listed former commercial building and now Australian Red Cross and blood transfusion centre located at 153-159 Clarence Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+The Red Cross House is a heritage-listed former commercial building and now Australian Red Cross and blood transfusion centre located at 153-159 Clarence Street, Sydney, New South Wales, Australia.
 It was designed by Samuel Lipson, architect, in conjunction with Robertson and Marks and McCredie and built from 1937 to 1938 by Kell & Rigby.
-It was originally built for the firm of S. Hoffnung & Co..
-It was added to the New South Wales State Heritage Register on 25 May 2001.
+It was originally built for the firm of S. Hoffnung & Co.

 History

 Warehousing west of the central business district

-During the late 19th century and up to the 1950s, the area west of the Central Business District, that is west of George Street through to the former wharves on Darling Harbour, was characterised by businesses with functions and services associated with import and export, textile and clothing manufacturers, etc.
+During the late 19th century and up to the 1950s, the area west of the Sydney central business district, that is west of George Street through to the former wharves on Darling Harbour, was characterised by businesses with functions and services associated with import and export, textile and clothing manufacturers, etc.

 The redevelopment of this area from its predominant early to mid-19th century-use as a residential quarter commenced in the 1860s.
-The 1880s consolidated Clarence, Kent and York Streets as "the great warehousing streets" of Sydney.
+The 1880s consolidated Clarence, Kent and York streets as "the great warehousing streets" of Sydney.
 After the economic downturn of the 1890s, the pent up demand for warehousing in the first decade of this century resulted in another building boom of large five to seven storey buildings.
 These new warehouses often also resulted on the consolidation of the smaller residential sized allotments of about 10 perches.